mnit-rtmc/iris/docs/fonts.md

 # Fonts

 A font is a set of bitmapped glyphs for displaying text on a [DMS].
-Fonts can contain only printable ASCII characters (U+0020 to U+007E).

 <details>
 <summary>API Resources</summary>